Robot Density Data by International Federation of Robotics reveal

 "IFR is a unique international association having members from groups, companies and research institutes from around the world who are involved in robotics.
 IFR widely offers useful data, opportunities and other benefits not only to its members, but also to the world at large.
 There are high expectations that IFR will enhance the synergy and mutual support among all its members to become drivers to energetically establish a sustainable society."

-Kenji Yamaguchi - IFR Executive Board Member and Representative Director, President and CEO of FANUC Corporation, Japan
+Kenji Yamaguchi - past IFR Vice President and Representative Director, President and CEO of FANUC Corporation, Japan

 “Joining IFR is a source of pride, the sharing expertise of the worldwide members is key to progress rapidly in the deployment of robotics, build up a powerful innovation ecosystem and drive excellent research.
 IFR strengths are the possibility to create new opportunities of partnerships, to promote the transfer of knowledge in order to shrink the distances between robotics world and the society and the excellent research networks”.

-Sandro Santamaria - IFR Executive Board Member and CEO, ROBOTECO Spa, Italy
+Sandro Santamaria - IFR General Assembly Member and CEO, ROBOTECO Spa, Italy

 "IFR brings opportunity to network and engage with other professionals and entrepreneurs in the field of robotics to together ensure both that more companies and more people benefit from adopting technologies.
 I believe we are witnessing one of the greatest technological shifts in the history of mankind, during which Robotics, AI and related technologies have the potential to transform every industry and aspect of our lives within the next decade."

-Marina Bill - IFR Vice President, Chair IFR Robot Suppliers Committee and Global Head of Marketing & Sales, ABB Management Services Ltd.
+Marina Bill - IFR President and Global Head of Marketing & Sales, ABB Management Services Ltd.

 Established in 1987, IFR has brought together the international robotics players in more than 20 countries.
 It is a unique platform for sharing information and exchanging ideas, thus contributing to the dynamic development of the robotics around the world.
 The role of IFR is becoming more and more important for further global development of robotics in the future.
 CRIA is proud to be part of this international robotics family.